nnlrl/PDAC/README.md

 # PAAD
-Construction of a Competitive Endogenous RNA Network for Pancreatic Ductal Adenocarcinoma Based on Weighted Gene Co-expression Network Analysis and a Prognosis Model
+Construction of a Competitive Endogenous RNA Network for Pancreatic Adenocarcinoma Based on Weighted Gene Co-expression Network Analysis and a Prognosis Model